-Ahhh, my first Zadie Smith novel (and my first read of 2019!).
-Swing Time wasn’t my first exposure to Zadie, that was “The Waiter’s Wife” back in the spring for my British Literature class.
-Yet, everyone warned me not to start with Swing Time, that it was Smith’s worst novel, that it fell flat in comparison to something like White Teeth, but I was instantly taken by it and I knew I hadn’t made a mistake.
+Alas, I am no longer a virgin to the Zadie Smith novel.
+SWING TIME wasn’t my first exposure to Zadie, that was “The Waiter’s Wife” back in the spring for my British Literature class.
+Yet, everyone warned me not to start with SWING TIME, that it was Smith’s worst novel, that it fell flat in comparison to something like WHITE TEETH, but I was instantly taken by it and I knew I hadn’t made a mistake.

 “I really felt that if I could dance like Tracey I would never want for anything else in this world.
 Other girls had rhythm in their limbs, some had it in their hips or their little backsides, but she had rhythm in individual ligaments, probably in individual cells.”